nuxt-modules/compile-markdown/playground/components/Docs.md

 ### Markdown as Component

-This is a components the wrote as markdown
+This is a components written as markdown.